#1 Student Loan Lawyer

 This part is easy: Getting a grace period for your student loans usually happens automatically.
 You don’t have to request a student loan grace period.

 Once you leave school, notice should be sent to your federal student loan servicer to let them know to start the grace period.
 From there, the grace period should be automatically applied.

 The process for getting your private student loans might be different.
 You may need to contact them to let them know to start the grace period.

-5. Does interest accrue during a grace period
+Does interest accrue during the grace period?

 What exactly happens with that interest depends on the type of loans you have.

 Federal student loans.
 For federal student loans, interest will accrue on your loans during a grace period.
 What happens to that interest depends on whether your loans are subsidized or unsubsidized.

 If you have subsidized loans, the government will pay your interest during the grace period.
 But if you have unsubsidized loans, you’ll be responsible for paying the interest that accrues during the grace period.